 What if the Police didn't read me my Rights?

 In most cases, even if the police did not read you your Miranda rights, I’m afraid it doesn’t matter.
-Rather than give you the long, lawyer talk version, let’s put it this way: If you are pulled over for weaving, then arrested for drunk driving, it is unlikely that the police have any intention of using anything you said against you anyway.
-Drunk Driving cases are won or lost on evidence of driving while under the influence, meaning breath and/or blood evidence, assuming that such evidence is solid, and not on what the driver says.
-Your breath or blood test results are the most persuasive evidence the Police and Prosecutor will use against you.
+Rather than give you the long, lawyer explanation, let’s put it this way: If you are pulled over for weaving, then arrested for drunk driving, it is unlikely that the police have any intention of using anything you said against you anyway.
+Drunk driving cases are won or lost on evidence of driving while under the influence, meaning breath and/or blood evidence, assuming that such evidence is solid, and not on what the driver says.
+Your breath or blood test results are the most persuasive evidence the police and prosecutor will use against you.

-Once at the Police Station, there is a very certain, specific protocol that the Police are required to follow with you.
-You are required to have been observed for at least 15 minutes to make sure you didn’t have or put anything in your mouth, or that you did not regurgitate (throw up).
-Likewise, the Police are required to either see that you read, or read to you, your chemical breath test, or Implied Consent Rights.
+Once at the police station, there is a very certain, specific protocol that the police are required to follow with you.
+You are required to be observed for at least 15 minutes to make sure you didn’t have or put anything in your mouth, or that you did not regurgitate (throw up).
+Likewise, the police are required to either see that you read, or read to you, your chemical breath test, or implied consent rights.

 Even if this did not happen, it is not absolutely fatal to the prosecutor’s case against you.
 According to a 2006 ruling of the Michigan Supreme Court, automatic and outright dismissal of drunk driving charges for the police officer’s failure to advise you of your implied consent rights is no longer allowed.
 Instead (and this can get rather complicated), the significance of that failure is an issue for the jury (or Judge, in a bench trial) to decide should you press the matter to Trial.